bank-vaults/bank-vaults.dev/content/docs/annotations-and-labels/_index.md

           example.com/vault: "true"
 ```

-These annotations are common to all Vault StatefulSet Created resources
+These annotations are common to all Vault StatefulSet created resources

 - Vault StatefulSet
 - Vault Pods